Feast of Trumpets – Yom Teruah

 “My guts!
 My guts!
 I’m writhing in pain!
 My heart!
 It beats wildly — I can’t stay still! — because I have heard the shofar sound; it’s the call to war” (Jeremiah 4:19).

-The third blast of the shofar, the teruah, means ‘blowing’ as is part of the Feast name: Yom Teruah.
+The third blast of the shofar, the teruah, means ‘blowing’ and is part of the Feast name: Yom Teruah.
 This blast sounds the battle alarm and is made with nine short one-second staccato bursts of sound.
 This is the shofar sound that Jeremiah heard as the Assyrians began their attack against Jerusalem.
 The war cry sound will begin the Day of Adonai.

 “But your dead will live; their bodies will rise.
 You who dwell in the dust, wake up and shout for joy.
 Your dew is like the dew of the morning; the earth will give birth to her dead” (Isaiah 26:19).